 Billy Bob Thornton isn't your ordinary Santa.
 In fact, the guy he plays here is a total scumbag in pretty much every sense of the word – which is what makes him so hilarious when dealing with impressionable children!
 Things start to change (slightly) when he meets a troubled kid who could do with a role model.
 Crass and not for the easily offended, Bad Santa is the perfect Christmas movie for people who hate Christmas movies.

 The film that (briefly) made Macaulay Culkin a star, Home Alone is one of the most fun and inventive Christmas movies ever made.
 When the McCallister family accidentally leaves him at home for the Christmas holidays, Kevin (Culkin) thinks his wishes have come true.
 Though he initially loves that his annoying family isn't around, that joy is short-lived – a pair of burglars called the Wet Bandits have plans on robbing his home, and now Kevin must get creative and booby trap his entire home in order to keep them out.

-Stream Home Alone on Disney Plus right now
+Home Alone is on Disney Plus in the US.

 Starring the legendary entertainer Bing Crosby, you'd be forgiven for thinking that his classic song, White Christmas, was made for this film.
 In fact, that song was released 12 years earlier, showing just how much of a lasting impact the song has enjoyed since its release in 1942.
 A wonderful musical comedy for the whole family, White Christmas is the very definition of a classic Xmas movie.